arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> We now need to deploy the application to Windows Azure, but we now want it to connect to our database in the VM, so the first thing we need to do is modify the connection string.
+	> We now need to deploy the application to Microsoft Azure, but we now want it to connect to our database in the VM, so the first thing we need to do is modify the connection string.

 1. Right-click the **Web Project** and then select **Publish**.